unl-ml-art/generative-visual-obenson891/README.md

-# Project 3 Generative Visual
+# Garfield takes on machine learning

 Olivia Benson
 obenson891@gmail.com

 ## Abstract

-For this project, I plan on using creative materials from my childhood as generation points for visuals.
-This would look like taking drawings Ive done as a kid and uploading to "find" them in the GAN.
-This would also include taking writing my younger self has done and using it as a text prompt for illustrations.
-This all would serve a purpose of going back to a simpler time in my creative journey and extending it to my current practice as a sort of time travel.
+For this project, I originally planned on using creative materials from my childhood as generation points for visuals.
+However, the image to image translation options available was not creating the visuals I wanted.
+In my journey of going through drawings, I found many drawings of Garfield, a childhood muse of mine, and switched my topic.

+The new concept for the project would involve taking strips of Garfield comics and describing each panel in text format to prompt image generation.
+I then compiled all of the panels together to create one "cohesive" strip that told the original story.
+For some panels, I prompted twice.
+One with the image description, and one with the text spoken by the character.

 ## Model/Data